yongggquannn/bitfit102/bitFit102-MS1-README.md

 1\.
 Inserting Fitness Goals

 a.
-Users will be able to select the fitness goal.
+Users will be able to select their fitness goals.
+For example, a 10km run with XX:XX time.

 2\.
 Workout Plan